dylan-pbp/puzzlebooks-public/README.md

-# PuzzleBooks Press Inc. Public Code Repository
+# PuzzleBooks Press Inc. Public Code

 This repository has code created by PuzzleBooks Press Inc. that I thought might be of interest to the general public.
 This code is free to use, copy, modify, etc.